 England reviews the green and red lists every three weeks.
-Croatia is currently designated as an green-list country, however, it is on the green watchlist which means it follows green-list rules but can switch to amber at any second and without warning.
+Croatia is currently designated as a green-list country; however, it is on the green watchlist, which means it follows green-list rules but can switch to amber at any second and without warning.
 How fun is that?

 Since the rules for amber-list countries (for double-jabbed travelers) and green-list countries (regardless of vaccination status) are the same, a quick switch from green to amber would not affect us because we are double-jabbed.